RockmanR/EventCrowd4_Ubuntu/README.md

 > NOTE: Before you buy any ticket!
 > make sure that the contract is still open and didn't reach the closing time yet.
 If not, then you need to do one of the follwoing:
-> - redeploy again and do all the previous steps faster before the contract closes. or go to solidity and modify the seconds at your preferred time before you redeploy again.
+> - redeploy again and do all the previous steps faster before the contract closes.
+> - Or, go to "EventCrowd_01.sol" and modify the seconds for closingTime at your preferred time before you redeploy again.
-> - utilize the `*Testing*` Panel to force re-setting the time (i.e. start at 0, close at 500). this function helps us a lot in testing.
+> - Or, the easiest way, utilize the `*Testing*` Panel to force re-setting the time (i.e. start at 0, close at 500). this function will help u a lot in testing.

 - If the transaction was successful, you should see the `Ticket balance` under the User Panel is shown as 99 tickets (try to refresh page if it was still shown 0).
 - You should also see 99 tickets in `Total Bought Tickets` under Contracts Status Panel.
 This represent number of tickets bought by all users. not just the current Metamask account.
 - You should also see 0.99 ether in `Funding goal`

-- Now wait until the contract closing time reach (or utilize the Testing Panel to set the closing time to 0)
+- Now wait until the contract closing time reached. (or utilize the Testing Panel to set the closing time to 0)
 - Change Metamask account back to Ganache 1 (the Owner), then click `Finalize` button under Event Organizer Panel. this will activate the withdraw option since the goal didn't reach.
 - Change Metamask to Ganache 2 and click `withdraw` button under User Panel. you should notice that the ether have returned back to the account (minus the gas costs) and all Ticket balance is back to 0. (again, don't forget to refresh page)
 - we are done with scenario one.